Heinrich-Barth/sit-down-and-play/README.md

 Most importantly, you will need to provide the card data and its images.
 A description of the JSON format will be given below.

-*A deckbuilder is yet to be implemented.*
+### Feature Overview

 Here are some essential features of this project:

 * Intuitive gameplay via drag and drop.
-* No (expert) commands necessary.
 * No user identity management needed.
 * A database server is not needed at all.
 * No persistence needed, all works *in-memory*

+### What you can do

+This project allows to

+* Play a game
+* Play a shared deck game (arda)
+* Browse cards
+* Build a deck

+## Disclaimer

+Middle-earth CCG and LotR are trademarks of Middle-earth Enterprises and/or Iron Crown Enterprises.

+*MECCG* assets are not included in this repository.

 ## Preparations

-Card data and images are not part of this project, so you will have to use a third-party domain to obtain them.
+Card data and images *are not part of this project* and you will have to provide them.

 You have to provide certain configuration data using the file ``./data/config.json``.
 Changes will be ignored via ``.gitignore``.
 The sample file ``./data/config-example.json`` shows a mock configuration.